ryantd42/NY-Legislative-Git/2023/S2712B-2023/bill.md

   ___________

- Introduced  by  Sen. KENNEDY -- read twice and ordered printed, and when printed to be committed to the Committee on Transportation
+ Introduced  by  Sen. KENNEDY -- read twice and ordered printed, and when printed to be committed to the Committee on Transportation -- reported favorably from said  committee  and  committed  to  the  Committee  on Finance  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the vehicle and traffic law, in relation to paying drug- impaired driving surcharges to counties to reduce drug-impaired  driv- ing incidences

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: